/*

 <h3>Key takeaway</h3>

-<p>The 45-minute reserve is not a reserve you spend.
-It is a reserve you land with.</p>
+<p>The 45-minute reserve is not fuel you spend.
+It is fuel you land with, because the day isn't done surprising you until the engine is off.</p>

 </div>